Mozilla-Ocho/Memory-Cache/README.md

 ## Prerequisites
 1. Set up [privateGPT](https://github.com/imartinez/privateGPT)
 2. Create a symlink between a subdirectory in your default Downloads folder called 'MemoryCache' and a 'MemoryCache' directory created inside of /PrivateGPT/source_documents/MemoryCache
 3. Apply patch to Firefox to add the `printerSettings.silentMode` property to the Tabs API.
+[See wiki page for instructions](https://github.com/misslivirose/MemoryCacheExt/wiki/Modifying-Firefox-to-use-Memory-Cache)

 ## Setting up the Extension
 1. Clone the MemoryCacheExt GitHub repository to your local machine